What is the Multistate Bar Exam (MBE®)?

 How To Study for the MBE

 One mistake many Bar takers make from the outset is that they approach the MBE like any other multiple-choice test.
-They believe that if they have a solid understanding of the underlying material that they will easily be able to spot the correct answer choice most of the time.
+They believe that if they have a solid understanding of the underlying material they will easily be able to spot the correct answer choice most of the time.
 The fallacy of this kind of thinking is that it assumes knowledge alone will equal success on test day.
 This is simply not the case.

 The only way to know what you will be up against on game day is to practice as many MBE questions as you can lay your hands on every day that you plan to study.
 Your Bar review course will provide you with practice questions, you can obtain additional practice questions directly from the National Conference of Bar Examiners.

-Though you will only have an average of 1.8 minutes to answer each question on the actual test, you should not worry about timing yourself when you first begin your Bar prep.
 Accuracy and comprehension are far more important than speed for the first several weeks of your bar studies.
 As you become more familiar with the format of the test, your speed will increase naturally, and you can begin to time yourself then.

-Also important is not to become distracted by sub-topics that will only appear in a couple questions (for example, the Rule Against Perpetuities).
+Also important is not to become distracted by sub-topics that will only appear in a couple of questions (for example, the Rule Against Perpetuities).
 You should instead concentrate on topics that are more heavily tested on the MBE, as about 50% of the questions are derived from these areas of law.
 First Amendment Rights, Formation Issues, Mortgages, Hearsay, Crimes, and Negligence are key areas, and are, therefore, where you should focus your efforts so you can rack up the most points.

 Finally, learn to trust your gut.
-Don’t forfeit valuable points by second guessing yourself and talking yourself out of a correct answer choice by fighting the facts in the question prompt.
+Don’t forfeit valuable points by second-guessing yourself and talking yourself out of a correct answer choice by fighting the facts in the question prompt.
 One thing you can do to gauge how often you are doing this is to create a simple notation system to indicate which answer choice was your “gut response” and which answer choice you ultimately went with.
 (For example, you can draw a triangle around the “gut answer” and circle your final choice.)
-When you review your work, tabulate how many times your first response was actually correct and you might be surprised!
+When you review your work, tabulate how many times your first response was correct and you might be surprised.